 A Guide to Disarmament International Law, Research in the Law in Armed Conflict Series, Routledge London, 2019 (co-author)

 The Treaty on the Prohibition of Nuclear Weapons: A Commentary, Oxford University Press, Oxford, 2019.

-Hague Law Interpreted: The Conduct of Hostilities under the Law of Armed Conflict, Hart, Oxford, 2018.
+Hague Law Interpreted: The Conduct of Hostilities under the Law of Armed Conflict, Hart, Oxford, 2018 (with Steven Haines).

-Drones and Other Unmanned Weapons Systems under International Law, Brill, 2018 (co-authored).
+Drones and Other Unmanned Weapons Systems under International Law, Brill, 2018 (co-author).